Niklus/assets/README.md

-# json
+# Assets
-Json files for testing
+Static files for testing